 For instance, Lambda is a serverless model offered by AWS.
 By defining independent and self-contained functions in a variety of languages and connecting them to a variety of AWS resources, Lambda provides an on-demand model to run business applications.

 Serverless doesn’t mean there is no server.
 But instead, it means that you don’t have to actively manage the server

-That is, you ignore that a server exists and focus on your business logic.
+That is, you ignore that a server exists and focus on your business logic, which also involves step to build custom server.
 If your business is doing great and functions are invoked many times, you pay the server host.
 As simple as that!

 If you think more about it, it is nothing but a natural evolution of server computing.